Carpet Spot Solver

 Apply a small amount of the selected cleaning solution to a white cloth, allow to sit for about 10 minutes, and work gently.

 Work from the edges of the spill to the center to prevent the spill from spreading.
 Do not scrub!
 Blot, absorbing as much as possible, and repeat if necessary.

 Continue using the first cleaning solution as long as there is a transfer of the spill to the cloth.
 It is not necessary to use all of the cleaning solutions if the first solution removes the spill.
 Be patient!
 Complete removal of the spill may require repeating the same step several times.

-After the spill has been completely removed, rinse the affected area thoroughly with cold water, and blot with a dry cloth until all of the solution has been removed.
+After the spill has been completely removed, rinse the affected area thoroughly with cold water, and blot with a dry cloth until all of the solutions have been removed.
 Some cleaning solutions will cause rapid soiling if the solution is not completely removed.
-Apply a one-half inch layer of white paper towels to the affected area, and weigh down with a flat, heavy object.
+Apply a one-half-inch layer of white paper towels to the affected area, and weigh down with a flat, heavy object.
 Continue to change paper towels as needed.

 A dry, absorbent, cleaning compound may be used as a substitute to accelerate drying time.

 For more detailed information on a specific spill, please search on the pull-down menu at left.

 Many fiber manufacturers provide toll-free cleaning assistance and advice (consult your warranty).